 If metadata shows up under files instead of form, the JSON part was sent with @metadata.json and needs to use <metadata.json for a normal form field.

-$ curl --silent --show-error \ --header 'Authorization: Bearer API_TOKEN' \ --form 'file=@sample.txt;type=text/plain' \ --form 'metadata=<metadata.json;type=application/json' \ https://api.example.com/uploads
+$ curl --silent --show-error \ --header 'Authorization: Bearer REDACTED_BEARER_TOKEN' \ --form 'file=@sample.txt;type=text/plain' \ --form 'metadata=<metadata.json;type=application/json' \ https://api.example.net/uploads

 Keep <metadata.json unless the API documentation explicitly says the metadata itself is uploaded as a file.
+Load real bearer tokens from a secret store, environment variable, or task-local config instead of pasting them into shell history.

 Related: How to send data in HTTP requests with cURL